Canmore - 51° 05' 03" N 115° 22' 07" W

 When you go through her cockpit and down the companionway you start to see just how much infrastructure has been added to Chinook.
 The fuel and water tanks are sealed, vented and have gauges.
 The cabin heater and piping are the light grey hoses in the middle-left and they look mostly installed.
 Much of the wiring has been pulled and the metal grid that will hold the floor and settee (dining area) is in place.

-From this view, we are quite far forward in the main cabin, looking back towards the companionway.
+From the view above, we are quite far forward in the main cabin, looking back towards the companionway.
 The stairs are temporary and will be replaced with walls, steps and permanent structure when the shipwrights start work in that area.
 You can see the beefy aluminium centreboard box in the foreground of this picture, as well as the electronics panel to the left and first part of the galley cabinets and the pilot's berth (bunk) to the right.
 You can also see the dark grey, closed-cell foam insulation that is glued to the hull above the water line, keeping the temperature the way we want it in the boat.

 You are now at the bottom of the companionway stairs, looking forward.
 The cabin top has been left off so the shipwrights can easily hoist in the bigger cabinetry pieces that are built in the woodworking shop.
 Although this space doesn't appear to have much in it right now, much of the under-sole (floor) work has been done and soon the benches, galley cabinets, nav station and table will be put in place.